Munger Lok Sabha constituency

-Munger Lok Sabha constituency (formerly Monghyr) is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
-Mokama and Barh are in the 14 assembly segments which fall under Patna district.
+Munger Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
+Mokama and Barh are also part of Munger Lok Sabha constituency which fall under Patna district.
+It shares border with Patna Sahib Lok Sabha constituency.

 Assembly segments

 Presently, Munger Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments:

 Members of Parliament

 The following is the list of the Members of Parliament elected from this Lok Sabha constituency.